MiddCORE Workshops are designed for students who want to build skills and make connections, and who want to get a taste of the MiddCORE Program.

 FRIDAY, NOV.
 1 | Financial Literacy: The Fundamentals of Financial Statements with Ernie Parizeau

-Ernie Parizeau Adjunct Professor in Entrepreneurship at Babson College and Franklin Olin College of Engineering.
+Ernie Parizeau is an Adjunct Professor in Entrepreneurship at Babson College and Franklin Olin College of Engineering.
 His workshop will teach students how to read balance sheets, income statements, and statements of cash flows.
 Students will work through several exercises to assess the profitability, liquidity and cash position of both for-profit and non-profit enterprises.
 The tools learned in this sessions can be used to help develop financial models for any innovative idea.
 Space is limited.

 To sign up, visit go/financialLiteracyWORKSHOP